mongodb/snooty/HACKING.md

-# Local Preview
+# Snooty Preview

-Snooty can support locally rendering a single page without the use of `Gatsby.js`.
+Snooty can support rendering a single page without the use of `Gatsby.js`.
 This utilizes `webpack` directly.
 Preview mode relies on the following files:

 * `webpack.config.js` - Webpack configuration files.